midoshouse/ootr-multiworld/assets/doc/server-client-protocol.md

 ## `0x16` CurrentScene

 Notifies the server about the scene ID the player is currently in.
 Should be sent each time this changes, regardless of whether the client is in the lobby or in a room.
-Currently only used for special events, but should always be sent regardless.
+Used only for auto-tracking and special events, but should always be sent regardless.
 Consists of the new scene ID as a 1-byte number.

 # Data types